kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// eviction interceptor.
 This may be either because the pod has been terminated or deleted, or
 	// because the eviction request has been canceled.
     EvictionRequestComplete EvictionRequestConditionType = "Complete" )

-// +enum
-type EvictionRequestCancellationPolicy string

-const (
-    // Allow policy allows cancellation of this eviction request.
-    // The EvictionRequest can be deleted before the target is fully evicted (e.g. before the pod is
-    // fully terminated).
-    Allow EvictionRequestCancellationPolicy = "Allow"
-    // Forbid policy forbids cancellation of this eviction request.
-    // The EvictionRequest can't be deleted until the target is fully evicted (e.g. until the pod is
-    // fully terminated).
-    Forbid EvictionRequestCancellationPolicy = "Forbid" )

 // Pod-specific status that is populated during pod eviction.